 Photography as Art: Adams believed that photography was a fine art, and he worked to elevate the medium to a respected art form.
 He was inspired by the work of other photographers, including Alfred Stieglitz and Paul Strand, who were pioneers in using photography as a means of artistic expression.

 Technological Innovations: Adams was a master of the technical aspects of photography and constantly explored new techniques and technologies.
 He was influenced by the development of new film stocks and cameras, and he was always looking for ways to improve his craft.

 Environmentalism: Adams was a passionate environmentalist, and he used his photographs to raise awareness about the need to protect wilderness areas and promote conservation.
 He co-founded the Sierra Club and used his photography to advocate for preserving natural areas.

 A Few More Facts About Ansel Adams:

 - Ansel Adams was injured during the San Francisco earthquake of 1906.
 He was slammed into a wall breaking his nose.
 He never had it reset and it remained crooked until the time of his death in 1984.

-- Adams had early ambitions to become a piano player, teaching himself to play at age 12
+- Adams had early ambitions to become a piano player, teaching himself to play at 12.

-- Adams produced the first Presidential photographic portrait, as he was commissioned by President Jimmy Carter.
+- Adams produced the first Presidential photographic portrait, commissioned by President Jimmy Carter.
 The photo hangs in the National Portrait Gallery in Washington, D.C.